 - Integrated candlestick patterns provided, and charts can be saved as a template.

-- Five chart types, 43 indicators, and 20 drawing tools are available.
+- Five chart types, 55 indicators, and nearly 20 drawing tools are available.

 - Live chat is integrated directly into platform and is available 24/7.